 Luangpor Teean was an Enlightened master from the modern era and his Awakening experience transpired outside formal rituals, thus then, outside formal doctrine as stated in the quote at the top of the page.
 Others have reached similar heights citing similar experiences.
-For those who may be interested eight such experiences are presented by going to The Awakening Experience in the Modern Era.
+For those who may be interested eight such experiences are presented by going to Enlightened Individuals I've Met.

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where

 we differ is that we place a fog, a particular kind of conceptual overlay onto that experience

 and then make an emotional investment in that overlay, taking it to be "real" in and of itself.